-For over forty-seven years, P.A.
+For over forty-nine years, P.A.
 Douglas has set the gold standard for excellence in AA and EA training.
 Recognized as Canada’s leader in professional development, it is where administrative professionals come to learn, network, and engage with leaders in the eld.
-No other program or event provides the high quality, all inclusive package as does the 47th Annual Administrative Professionals Course.
+No other program or event provides the high-quality, all-inclusive package as does the 49th Annual Administrative Professionals Course.
 First-class accommodation, meals, social and materials included.

 STRATEGIC EXECUTION: Gaining Control of Your Projects, Priorities and Deadlines

 Every day, you are judged by your organizational skills.
 Your ability to execute plans and complete projects effectively and on time is critical to your success.
 This important module is about control - learning how to control yourself, your time and your reactions to events beyond your control.
 You will develop the skills that will help you get the best results in the least amount of time, juggle priorities with greater ease and learn how to bring your boss’s big picture thinking back to life.
 You will acquire the ability to adjust to shifting demands with grace, clarity and professionalism, increasing harmony and your sense of accomplishment.

 BEHAVIOURAL FLUENCY: Communicating with Tact, Diplomacy and Credibility

 There has never been a time when it is more important to build successful work relationships and interact with others in positive ways to achieve organizational goals.
 In this module, you will be introduced to the concept of behavioural fluency and discover the competencies critical to solid work relationships and career success.
 To be a highly effective administrative professional you must be a strategist, a coach, a diplomat and a politician!
 You must know how to engage, collaborate with, and lead others.
 At this important session, you will discover the strengths and weaknesses of your individual behavioural style and learn how to resolve team conflicts using emotionally intelligent approaches.